 Multiplication and Division

-Source: Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 98.

 Multiplication represents the result of gathering equal groups of objects together while division represents the division of objects into equal groups.
-To understand multiplication and division, you need to recognize the 3 types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots), and the size of each group (for example, 2 flowers per pot).
+To understand multiplication and division, one must recognize the three types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots), and the size of each group (for example, 2 flowers per pot).

-In the problems presented to students, division is too often associated with only one sense, the partitive sense of sharing.
-The grouping sense is usually neglected.
-Division has a partitive or sharing meaning when the total quantity and the number of groups are known (for example, 3 students want to share 15 apples equally and we look for the number of apples each will receive).
+In the problems presented to students, division is too often associated with only one type, which is equal sharing.
+Equal grouping is usually neglected.
+Division has a partitive or sharing meaning when the total quantity and the number of groups are known (for example, 3 students want to share 15 apples equally and we want to find the number of apples each will receive).

-Division has a grouping meaning (quotative division or “measurement division”) when the total quantity and the number of items in each group (group size) are known (for example, we have 15 apples and we want to put them in bags, 3 apples per bag; we look for the number of bags we need).
+Division has a quotative measurement or grouping meaning when the total quantity and the number of items in each group (group size) are known (for example, we have 15 apples and want to put them in bags of 3; we want to find the number of bags we need).

 It is essential that both types of situations be addressed, as they are the basis for the integration of other mathematical concepts.
 It is not necessary for students to know the names of the situation types, but it is essential that they have the opportunity to solve a variety of problem types, while using a variety of strategies.